 Public demand for reliable and relevant air quality data is on the rise.
-Here are seven key trends in consumer personalization that have emerged in response.
+Here are seven key trends in consumer data personalization that have emerged in response.

 Air pollution is having an increasingly detrimental effect on the health of people and the planet alike.
 Over 90 percent of the global population lives in areas with unhealthy air quality, putting sensitive groups like small children, pregnant women, and individuals with asthma or heart disease at immediate risk — and nearly everyone else at risk over the long term.